 This prospectus is part of a registration statement on Form S-3 that we filed with the Securities and Exchange Commission, or SEC, using a "shelf" registration process under the Securities Act of 1933, as amended, or the Securities Act.
 Under this shelf registration statement, we may sell from time to time in one or more offerings up to a total dollar amount of \$125,000,000 of common stock and preferred stock, various series of debt securities and/or warrants to purchase any of such securities, either individually or in combination with other securities as described in this prospectus.
-In addition, under this shelf process, the selling stockholders to be named in a supplement to this prospectus may, from time to time, offer and sell up to 6,987,400 shares of our common stock, as described in this prospectus, in one or more offerings.
+In addition, under this shelf process, the selling stockholders to be named in a supplement to this prospectus, in one or more offerings.
 This prospectus provides you with a general description of the securities we and the selling stockholders may offer.

 Each time we or the selling stockholders sell any type or series of securities under this prospectus, we will provide a prospectus supplement that will contain more specific information about the terms of that offering.
 We may also authorize one or more free writing prospectuses to be provided to you that may contain material information relating to these offerings.
 We may also add, update or change in a prospectus supplement or free writing prospectus any of the information contained in this prospectus or in the documents we have incorporated by reference into this prospectus.
-This prospectus, together with the applicable prospectus supplement, any related free writing prospectus and the documents incorporated by reference into this prospectus and the applicable prospectus supplement, will include all material information relating to the applicable offering.
+This prospectus, together with the applicable prospectus and the applicable prospectus and the documents incorporated by reference into this prospectus and the documents incorporated by reference into this prospectus and the documents incorporated by reference into this prospectus and the applicable prospectus supplement, will include all material information relating to the applicable offering.
 You should carefully read both this prospectus and the applicable prospectus supplement and any related free writing prospectus, together with the additional information described under "Where You Can Find More Information," before buying any of the securities being offered.